Katsuyori Shibata: Early life

-Shibata attended Kuwana Kogyo High School in Kuwana, Mie, where he was classmates with Hirooki Goto.
-The son of former Japan Pro Wrestling Alliance and New Japan Pro-Wrestling competitor Katsuhisa Shibata, Katsuyori was an amateur wrestler during his school days and was competing at national level in 1997.
+Shibata was born in Kuwana, Mie, on November 17, 1979, the son of professional wrestler Katsuhisa Shibata.
+He attended Kuwana Kogyo High School in Kuwana, where his classmates included future professional wrestler Hirooki Goto.
+He was an amateur wrestler during his school days and competed at national level in 1997.

 Professional wrestling career

 New Japan Pro-Wrestling (1999–2005)

 Shibata made his professional wrestling debut on October 10, 1999, facing close friend Wataru Inoue at a New Japan Pro-Wrestling (NJPW) event.
 Alongside fellow rookies Hiroshi Tanahashi and Shinsuke Nakamura, Shibata became known as one of the "new Three Musketeers".
-In 2000, Shibata took part in the 2000 Young Lion Cup, eventually finishing 3rd place with 6 points.
+In 2000, Shibata took part in the 2000 Young Lion Cup, eventually finishing in third place with six points.
 During the tournament he was involved in a serious incident when he hit Masakazu Fukuda with an elbow drop during a match.
-Fukuda was in a coma and died 4 days later in hospital.
+Fukuda was in a coma and died four days later in hospital.

 Shibata and Wataru worked their way up the junior ranks together, though Shibata was a slight step ahead of Inoue throughout their joint rise, and subsequently challenged for the IWGP Junior Heavyweight Championship first against Kendo Kashin on October 28, 2001, but lost.
 Shibata and Inoue also challenged for the IWGP Junior Heavyweight Tag Team Championship on two occasions both against Jado & Gedo, but lost both times.

 By 2003, Shibata graduated to the heavyweight division and joined the Makai Club wrestling as himself and as Makai #4.
 From there, he continued to rise in the ranks.
 In July 2003, Shibata challenged for both the IWGP Tag Team Championship and the IWGP U-30 Openweight Championship but failed to win either title.
 Shibata then entered the 2003 G1 Climax, where he placed 3rd in his block with 5 points.
 Shibata continued to grow in 2004.
 On July 19, 2004, he received his first shot at the IWGP Heavyweight Championship against Kazuyuki Fujita but lost by knockout.
 One month later, he entered the 2004 G1 Climax and won his block scoring eight points and defeated several former IWGP Champions including Masahiro Chono, Shinsuke Nakamura, and Genichiro Tenryu but would lose in the semi-finals to eventual winner: Hiroyoshi Tenzan.
-Following the G1, Shibata joined Masahiro Chono's new stable: Black New Japan, where he remained until eventually leaving New Japan in January 2005.
+Following the G1, Shibata joined Masahiro Chono's new stable, Black New Japan, where he remained until eventually leaving New Japan in January 2005.